alexvirdee/gatsby-test/content/blog/goodbye-wordpress.md

 This website was initially using it but after a few years I decided it was a bit too much to use and decided to code out a Gatsby website.

 ## Comparison

+A few years back I was still getting the basics of software development (front-end) & could only manage building small html5 games and websites.
+Working with Gatsby.js would have been a little too complex at the time and WordPress was easy to get up and running.
+I am now enjoying the development speed involved with React.js websites and will continue to move forward building in that environment.
+Below are some pros and cons of both Gatsby and WordPress.

+* WordPress Pros
+   * Fully built CMS system (great for people not familiar with code)
+   * Easily add images
+   * Drag and drop components (Navbar, footer, etc.)
+   * Blog is built and ready to go
+   * You can manage site from any computer

+* WordPress Cons
+   * Vulnerability.
+It is well known that WordPress sites are about 30% of the internet and      are a target for hackers.
+   * $$$.
+It can be expensive with a web host to use.
+   * Will need constant updates that can potentially break plug-ins the developer is using
+   * Coding knowledge.
+If things break some programming knowledge will be helpful to solve issues and also fully customize a site this is necessary.